inniyah/pianobooster/README.md

  * Timing markers are white crosses that are drawn over each note and show if you are playing ahead or behind the beat.
  * A different instrument sound is used for the right and wrong notes that you play.

+## About This Version

+ * Upgraded RtMidi to Version 1.0.15.
+You can read more about RtMidi at <http://music.mcgill.ca/~gary/rtmidi/>
+ * Ported the code to Qt5.
+You can read more about Qt at <http://www.qt.io/> and <https://www.qt.io/developers/>

 ## Author

 The program has been originally developed by Louis J. Barman, and its main homepage is <http://pianobooster.sourceforge.net/>.